Embraer C-390 Millennium: Program launch

 On 14 April 2009, Embraer was awarded with a $1.5 billion contract to develop and build two prototypes.
-At the programme launch, the design was all-new in terms of its fuselage, wing, flight deck, and engine selection; accordingly, the E-190's wing had been dispensed with, partly due to its limited surface area; it was also stated that the aircraft would be the operational successor to the Brazilian Air Force's C-130 fleet.
+At the programme launch, the design was all-new in terms of its fuselage, wing, flight deck, and engine selection.
+The E-190's wing were dispensed with, partly due to its limited surface area.
+It was also stated that the aircraft would be the operational successor to the Brazilian Air Force's C-130 fleet.
 According to Embraer, the selected jet engine is sufficiently resilient to dust ingestion, whereas propeller tips close to the ground are susceptible to damage.
 Embraer also chose the IAE V2500 engine for its efficiency under normal conditions, rather than prioritising its performance under unusual conditions, such as on the Antonov An-32.

 In March 2010, Embraer drew up a development schedule, upon which the first prototype aircraft was scheduled to be delivered in late 2014.
-In July of that year, at the Farnborough Airshow, the Brazilian Air Force announced its intent to order 28 C-390s, while Embraer announced an increase in the aircraft's cargo capacity to 21 t.
-At the 2011 Paris Air Show, Embraer announced plans to launch a stretched version of the C-390 focused on the civil market for freighters sometime around 2018; it estimated that the company would receive 200–250 orders over a 10-year period.
+In July 2010, at the Farnborough Airshow, the Brazilian Air Force announced its intent to order 28 C-390s, while Embraer announced an increase in the aircraft's cargo capacity to 21 t.
+At the 2011 Paris Air Show, Embraer announced plans to launch a stretched version of the C-390 focused on the civil market for freighters sometime around 2018.
+It estimated that the company would receive 200–250 orders over a 10-year period.
 To increase internal capacity, two plugs will be added fore and aft of the centre fuselage section, which would also provide a new side cargo door.

-In April 2011, Embraer estimated 695 military transport aircraft will need to be replaced in the following decade.
+In April 2011, Embraer estimated that 695 military transport aircraft worldwide would need to be replaced in the following decade.

 Partnerships

-On 24 August 2010, the defence ministers of Chile and Brazil signed an agreement for the Chilean aircraft company ENAER to join the C-390 industry team.
-That same month, Argentine Defence Minister Nilda Garré announced that Argentina would also participate in the construction programme.
-In September 2010, Colombia also signed an agreement to participate in the C-390 programme.
+In August 2010, the defence ministers of Chile and Brazil signed an agreement for the Chilean aircraft company ENAER to join the C-390 industry team.
+That same month, Argentine Defence Minister Nilda Garré announced that Argentina through FAdeA, would participate in the construction programme.
+In September 2010, Colombia signed an agreement to participate in the C-390 programme.
 On 10 September 2010, the defense minister of Portugal signed an intentions letter to join the programme.
-On 14 December 2011, Brazil and Portugal agreed to a defense partnership with Empresa de Engenharia Aeronáutica (EEA) for developing the engineering data for the KC-390’s components, which will be manufactured by Embraer's Portuguese subsidiary OGMA.
+In December 2011, Brazil and Portugal agreed to a defense partnership with Empresa de Engenharia Aeronáutica (EEA) for developing the engineering data for the KC-390's components, which will be manufactured by Embraer's Portuguese subsidiary OGMA.